Paraparaumu College

-In February 2018, construction began on a $2.2 million upgrade to the administration block.
-It was completed in late 2018, and named "Te Manawa".

 History

+In the late 1970s the Kapiti Borough Council gave a grant to the college of up to $70,000 for a gymnasium.

 In 1987 the principal was Neil McDonald, and the roll was 940 students.

 From 1988 to 2012, Richard Campbell was the school's principal.
 Over these 25 years, he oversaw the uniform change from brown and yellow to navy and green, the introduction of NCEA, the introduction of a zoning scheme, and numerous construction projects.
 The school roll grew to 1340 under his care.

 From 2013 to 2018, Gregor Fountain was principal, resigning to become principal of Wellington College – his former school.
 During this period, the CARE values (Collaborative, Active learner, Respectful and Effective self-manager) were introduced as foundational principles modelling ideal student behaviour in the school.

-In term 3 of 2018 Craig Steed arrived as principal, from Freyberg High School in Palmerston North.
+In term 3 of 2018 Craig Steed arrived as principal in replacement of Gregor Fountain from Freyberg High School in Palmerston North.

+In term 2 of 2024 Mark Robinson, the former principal of Waiopehu College in Levin succeeds Craig Steed as principal of Paraparaumu college as Mr Steed moves to philadelphia temporarily.